-The instance variables of a dataset corresponding to Table 9.2 will be one-dimensional with size 4 (for example, the latitude locations of timeSeries), and the element coordinate axis will be one-dimensional with size 3 (for example, the time coordinates that are shared by all of the timeSeries).
+The instance variables of a dataset corresponding to Table 9.2 will be one-dimensional with size 4 (for example, the latitude locations of timeSeries), lat(i1) lat(i2) lat(i3) lat(i4) · · / and the element coordinate axis will be one-dimensional with size 3 (for example, the time time(o1) time(o2) time(o3) time(o4) coordinates that are shared by all of the timeSeries).
 This representation is consistent with the multidimensional fields described in chapter 5; the characteristic that makes it atypical from chapter 5 (though not incompatible) is that the instance dimension is a discrete axis (see section 4.5).